andrewstiefel/andrewstiefel.com/_posts/2020-05-02-fathom-private-analytics.md

 ---
 layout: post
-title: How to Host Your Own Private Website Analytics
+title: How to Host Your Own Analytics with Fathom and Digital Ocean
 description: Create a simple, self-hosted website analytics solution with Fathom and DigitalOcean.
 subtitle: Create a simple, self-hosted website analytics solution with Fathom Analytics and DigitalOcean.
 image: /assets/images/custom-website-analytics.jpg